-Gold Coast Airport Project LIFT Major Development Plan Approval
+Gold Coast Airport reviews Project LIFT redevelopment timeline

 Approval for the draft Major Development Plan was provided by the former Federal Minister for Infrastructure and Regional Development, the Hon Warren Truss MP on 10 February 2016, following extensive consultation with the community and other key stakeholders.